a-shahroo/a-shahroo.github.io/_pages/about.md

 My research lies at the intersection of **application-driven signal processing**, **physics-informed machine learning**, and the **intelligent modeling and control of high-impact, physically grounded systems**.
 I apply these tools to several domains with real-world significance, including:

 - **Neurorehabilitation robotics**, focusing on intuitive control of assistive hand exoskeletons for individuals post-stroke
-- **Battery management systems**, especifically SOC and SOH estimation for Li-ion batteries and EVs
+- **Battery management systems**, specifically SOC and SOH estimation for Li-ion batteries and EVs
 - **Autonomous systems**, where robust, data-driven control must operate under tight safety constraints

 I am currently a Graduate Research Assistant in the [**Hand Rehabilitation Lab**](https://handrehablab.wordpress.ncsu.edu/), where I work under the supervision of [**Professor Derek Kamper**](https://bme.unc.edu/bme-person/derek-kamper/).
 My current research focuses on the **real-time control of assistive hand exoskeletons** using **high-density surface electromyography (HD-sEMG)** to decode neural intent in individuals recovering from stroke.